Nab-88/social-graphs-and-interactions/index.md

 #### Lord of the Rings Awards

 We wanted to present the most important characters of the Lord of the Rings through the centrality scores of the network created by the wikipages.
-We created a competition between the characters, and gave them a scored between 1 and 10 based on their placement in the centrality ranking.
+We created a competition between the characters, and gave them a score between 1 and 10 based on their placement in the centrality ranking.

 Here's the podium: